 Dealing with the impacts of COVID-19 is a defining moment in work to bring about a more just and fair society.
 A group of independent funders working in partnership with key representative umbrella bodies, have formed an alliance for social justice to create the Community Justice Fund.
 This fund will support the key role that specialist social welfare legal advice agencies play in providing essential support to people and communities now and as we plan for life after the crisis.

 The Community Justice Fund is a joint initiative between Advice UK, Law Centres Network and Citizens Advice and a group of independent funders (the AB Charitable Trust, Access to Justice Foundation, Indigo Trust, Paul Hamlyn Foundation, The Legal Education Foundation and Therium Access).
 It is hosted by The Access to Justice Foundation.

 The Community Justice Fund is made up of contributions from a range of sources, including funds from independent foundations, donors, the Ministry of Justice and a £5m grant from The National Lottery Community Fund’s COVID-19 crisis response funding, made possible by players of The National Lottery.
 The Fund is made up of contributions from a range of sources, including government.
 We have tried to develop a process which is as simple as possible, ensuring that applicants only have to apply once, and the partners to the fund will then work to ensure that your chances of funding are maximised through allocation to the most appropriate funding source.

 We are not currently accepting applications.
-We envisage further information to be published around December 2020.Skip to navigation
+We envisage further information to be published in February 2021.Skip to navigation